Whoopi Goldberg Rushes To Liam Neeson’s Defense: ‘He Isn’t A Bigot’

 “It was this primal hatred, I guess, that really shocked me, when I eventually came down to earth and saw what I was doing, looking for a fight.”

-As it transpired honesty wasn’t the best policy in Neeson’s case.
+As it transpired, honesty wasn’t the best policy in Neeson’s case.
 In the aftermath of his revelations about how he once had a terrible urge he was now deeply ashamed of, and how revenge was ultimately a destructive emotion, the Twitter mob decided to turn on Neeson with a vengeance.

-The public shaming and condemnation was swift.
-Neeson was branded a ‘vile racist,’ a ‘white supremacist,’ and a ‘prejudiced thug’.
+The public shaming and condemnation were swift.
+Neeson was branded a “vile racist,” a “white supremacist,” and a “prejudiced thug.”

-Neeson’s expression of deep regret counted for nothing amongst those quick to judge and deny a fellow human-being the fundamental right to change.
+Neeson’s expression of deep regret counted for nothing amongst those quick to judge and deny a fellow human being the fundamental right to change.

-However, Whoopi Goldberg believes that we shouldn’t be ‘surprised’ by Neeson’s comments or his desire to go on the attack after hearing the news that a loved one had been raped.
+However, Whoopi Goldberg believes that we shouldn’t be “surprised” by Neeson’s comments or his desire to go on the attack after hearing the news that a loved one had been raped.

-The Mail reports that during an appearance on talk show, The View, Whoopi explained, “People walk around sometimes with rage, that’s what happens.
+The Mail reports that during an appearance on talk show The View, Whoopi explained, “people walk around sometimes with rage, that’s what happens.
 Is he a bigot?
 No. I’ve known him a pretty long time, I think I would have recognized, I’ve been around a lot of real bigots.
 I can say this man is not one.”